 Every night, make sure you have whatever you need to eat your frog in the morning.
 This will reduce the amount of effort you need to put forth the next day and limit your opportunity to put this task off.

-Organize yourself so you have very few things to worry about when you wake up and you can just get it over with.
-If you need to, break the task down into bite-sized chunks so it feels more manageable.
+Organize yourself, so you have very few things to worry about when you wake up, and you can just get it over with.
+Break the task down into bite-sized chunks if needed so it feels more manageable.

 Remember, if you do this intentionally enough times, you will start to do it subconsciously.
 Build your “muscle memory” by creating this habit.
 Once this habit of eating that frog becomes a routine, it will start to come naturally.
 And as soon as you see how satisfying it is to cross that big task off your list, it’ll motivate you to keep going.

 If you can commit yourself to just getting started and working on your hardest task right away, you’ll discover that it is probably not as bad as you thought.

 Now, you may think this isn’t complex enough to be a method for prioritizing your complicated schedule.
 But the truth is, you know you will be able to stick to this simple method when things in your life get stressful.

 Whether you want to overcome procrastination or be more intentional about your workday, this powerful method will help you get there.

 This method is another that Brian Tracy introduced.
 This method is all about being purposeful with your time.
 Tracy points out that the more thought you put into designating your priorities before you get to work, the more time you will spend on the important things.